Samsung Galaxy Tab S7 FE vs. Galaxy Tab S7: Which should you buy?

 As is the case when it comes to comparing two of the best devices, it all comes down to your needs.
 The Galaxy Tab S7 FE sports a larger display and 5G connectivity, while supporting Samsung DeX and including an S Pen in the box.
 The Snapdragon 750G is powerful enough for most tasks, and the larger display will help alleviate potential eye strain when using the Tab S7 FE for long periods of time.

 But the Galaxy Tab S7 is lighter, more portable, offers a faster refresh rate, and a more powerful processor.
-From a software perspective, the features are essentially the same, and the only real reason you may not want to check out the Tab S7 is that it doesn't feature 5G connectivity.
+From a software perspective, the features are essentially the same, and the only real reason you may not want to check out the Tab S7 is that its display might just be too small for your taste.
 Throw that to the way-side, and it's easy to see why this remains at the top of the best Android tablets.

 A few solid additions, but largely the same experience